 Healthcare team nursing is a staffing model that utilizes a head nurse and several team members to provide health care to a group of patients.
 It was first introduced in 1957 by Eleanor Lambersen.1 The goal at that time was to improve total patient care, maximize efficiency, and increase communication between staff members.

 The team nursing practice fell out of popularity by the late 1970s with the introduction of other approaches to direct patient care.
-However, team nursing has seen a resurgence of popularity due to nationwide nursing shortages and the COVID-19 pandemic.
+However, team nursing has seen a resurgence in popularity due to nationwide nursing shortages and the COVID-19 pandemic.

 Why is Teamwork Important in Nursing?